"I deserve a good life. I deserve to be happy.”

 Substance abuse can affect everyone.
 Throughout her life, Lisa was in unhealthy relationships that led to addiction, alcohol abuse and losing custody of her four children.
 Luckily, with the help of a trusted friend and United Way, Lisa was able to reclaim her life.

 Even though Lisa was often left to fend for herself as a child, she successfully completed high school.
-She then attended cosmetology school and became a hair stylist.
-It was during this time that she began doing cocaine.
-She left her family and moved to Texas with her boyfriend, who was also an addict.
+She then attended cosmetology school to become a hair stylist.
+It was during this time that she began doing cocaine and moved in with her boyfriend, who was also an addict.

 When Lisa realized that her addiction was out of her control, she quit cocaine cold turkey.
 She broke up with her boyfriend and started working in a salon.
 However, she met another man, Jason, and entered into an abusive relationship with him.
 This was also when Lisa started using opioids recreationally.